Caramel Apple Salad

 I've become a snob!
 But now that I have said it out loud, and in public, I am ready to begin bringing things back into balance.
 As my first step I am outing the sweet sweet goodness of this perfect-for-a-church-social side dish.
 To keep it current I have done one thing.
 I made my own whipped topping (aka Cool Whip).
 Baby steps.
 Except - this homemade version is miles better than the stuff in the tub.
 Now I have a way to elevate Caramel Apple Salad back into foodie status and have relapsed at the finish line.
 Oh well.
 I'm still going to use the pudding mix from a box, at least until I find a way to dehydrate and powder my own.

-- 2½ – 3 pounds of Granny Smith Apples (about 6 medium)
+- 2 ½ – 3 pounds of Granny Smith Apples about 6 medium

-- whipped topping (1 tub or see recipe below)
+- whipped topping 1 tub or see recipe below

-- 1 packet of sugar free butterscotch instant pudding
+- 1 butterscotch pudding

 - No need to peel the apples just remove the core and chop them into ¾ to 1 inch pieces.
 Stir the pudding and pineapple with its juice into the apples.
 Fold the whipping toping ⅓ at a time into the apples.